ICWF 2023 Avaloch

 - Schumann Symphony #2

 (Repertoire subject to changes or additions)

-- The sextet is made of a string quintet of professional Boston area musicians and pianist (Michael Sheppard) who will cover the woodwinds, brass, percussion, and string divisi.
+- The sextet is made of a string quintet of professional Boston and New York area musicians and pianist (Michael Sheppard) who will cover the woodwinds, brass, percussion, and string divisi.

 - During the Sextet sessions, we will cover all of the repertoire.